dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 ::::tip

 If you use TypeORM, you can use the testing runtime to [create](#runtimecreateuserschema) or [drop](#runtimedropuserschema) your schemas.
-If you use Knex or Prisma, you are responsible for setting up schemas/tables and cleaning them up.
+If you use Knex, you are responsible for setting up schemas/tables and cleaning them up, for example by using Knex migrations.

 ::::